TurcoRiccardo/ARC_AGI/README.md

 We can apply different types of actions to borders:
 - **moveBorder:** moves the selected border of one in one direction
 - **changeColorBorder:** slightly changes the color of the selected border
-- **changeColorCenter2:** slightly changes the color of the centrel colored pixel of the selected border
+- **changeColorCenter2:** slightly changes the color of the central colored pixel of the selected border
 - **changeColorCenter3:** slightly changes the color of the central area of the selected border
 - **modifyBorderFigure:** slightly changes the dimension of the selected border
 - **expandGrid:** expands the grid size